 New Tobacco 21 Law goes into effect June 9, 2016

 Resources are now available to help you get prepared.
 Click here for more information.

-The Board of Equalization is offering interactive classes on its Cigarette and Tobacco Products Licensing Program and related tobacco tax laws.
+The California Department of Tax and Fee Administration (CDTFA) is offering interactive classes on its Cigarette and Tobacco Products Licensing Program and related tobacco tax laws.
 The classes are designed to inform, answer questions, and help California sellers of cigarettes and tobacco products understand their requirements and avoid penalties.
-Navigate to the Board of Equalization website to see the schedule of classes and to register.
-You may also call the BOE at (916) 322-8536 for more information.
+Navigate to the California Department of Tax and Fee Administration website to see the schedule of classes and to register.
+You may also call CDTFA at (916) 322-8536 for more information.

 Cities & Areas Covered